-When a friend lives with abuse
+Supporting a friend who lives with abuse

-Helping a friend when they have nobody else to turn to
+This SpunOut.ie volunteer talks about helping a friend when they have nobody else to turn to

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact firstname.lastname@example.org.